 - Improving wrong numbers feels like progress.
 6.47s → 4.2s → 3.1s → ... still wrong.
 The trajectory of improvement tricks you into staying on a dead-end path.

 - Domain knowledge beats algorithm sophistication.
-The fix wasn't a better filter or a smarter model — it was understanding what "being in the air" physically looks like in a video.
-The bottom point lifts off.
+The fix wasn't a better filter or a smarter model — it was understanding what "being in the air" physically looks like in a messy rinkside video.

 - Forced strategy switches save days.
-My AI partner would have happily kept optimizing centroid tracking forever.
+My AI partner would have happily kept optimizing the first metric forever.
 The rule that forced a rethink after two failures is what rescued the session.

-The bottom-point tracking became the foundation of JumpOnion's detection pipeline.
-It survived six months of development and 1,000+ tests.
-Sometimes the right answer is embarrassingly simple — you just need a system that forces you to find it before you've wasted a week on the wrong one.
+Sometimes the right answer is embarrassingly simple — you just need a system that forces you to stop polishing the wrong ideabefore you've wasted a week on it.